P-p-H-d/mlib/README.md

 ##### void name\_next(name\_it\_t it)

-Move the iterator 'it' to the next element of the list, ie. from the back (=first) element to the front(=last) element.
+Move the iterator 'it' to the next element of the list, i.e. from the back (=first) element to the front (=last) element.

 ##### type *name\_ref(name\_it\_t it)

 Return a pointer to the element pointed by the iterator.
-This pointer remains valid until the list is modified by another method.
+This pointer remains valid until the element is destroyed in the list.

 ##### const type *name\_cref(const name\_it\_t it)

 Return a constant pointer to the element pointed by the iterator.
-This pointer remains valid until the list is modified by another method.
+This pointer remains valid until the element is destroyed in the list.

 ##### type *name\_get(const name\_t list, size\_t i)

 Return a pointer to the element i-th of the list (from 0).
 It is assumed than i is within the size of the list.
+This function is slow and iterates linearly over the element of the elements until it reaches the desired element.

 ##### const type *name\_cget(const name\_t list, size\_t i)

 Return a constant pointer to the element i-th of the list (from 0).
 It is assumed than i is within the size of the list.
+This function is slow and iterates linearly over the element of the elements until it reaches the desired element.

 ##### size\_t name\_size(const name\_t list)

 Return the number elements of the list (aka size).
 Return 0 if there no element.
+This function is slow and iterates linearly over all the element to compute the size.

 ##### void name\_insert(name\_t list, const name\_it\_t it, const type x)